eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-24_a-dear-wang-letter-how-i-miss-you-and-steemit.md

 - - -

-This page is synchronized from the post: [A Dear Wang Letter - how I miss you and Steemit](https://steemit.com/@deanliu/a-dear-wang-letter-how-i-miss-you-and-steemit)
+This page is synchronized from the post: ['A Dear Wang Letter - how I miss you and Steemit'](https://steemit.com/@deanliu/a-dear-wang-letter-how-i-miss-you-and-steemit)